TrainWeb.org Facebook Page

 Map: Ba 35 K 13 Topographic Maps

 After PRR cut off B&O's track-leased access northeast of Baltimore, B&O built its own line to Philadelphia during the 1880s, including this Whipple truss bridge, the only survivor of its kind in Maryland.
-It is believed to be the oldest steel bridge still in use by CSX.
+It is believed to be the oldest metal bridge still in use by CSX.

 Change for: B&O Sparrows Point tour